mino29/arch-i3/README.md

 or autotiling.
 Apparently it's not 100% working with every other program window either.

-I just use it opening image viewer such as feh.
+I just use it to open image viewer such as feh.

 I have `alias feh=swallow feh . -.` in my .zshrc